qu-gg/suno-ai-radio/README.md

 There are a few current limitations that can be addressed:
 - Currently only 30-60s clips are used, however a prototype of live-stitching longer songs is added in <code>wip_long_generation.py</code>.
 This requires some tuning, though.
 - Inputs are currently not taken for the song description (short version) or for lyrics and genre (long version).
 This can be fixed.

+#### Contributions
+100% happy to take PRs from those more knowledgeable on Selenium or those wanting to flesh out features!